Mining giants may hoard cash as iron ore prices sag

 BHP and Rio would be focused on maintaining conservative balance sheets, he said, with both companies slashing costs, cutting project spending and paring debt to help weather the downturn in the price of iron ore and other commodities.

-Iron ore has fallen nearly $50 a metric ton so far this year.
+Iron ore has fallen nearly $50 a tonne so far this year.
 Every $1 drop in price would wipe $135 million off BHP’s bottom line for the year to June 2015.

 “We’re not pressuring them for capital returns per se.
 It’s got to be sensible given the environment we’re in,” said Ross Barker, managing director of Australian Foundation Investment Co, one of the top five investors in BHP’s Australian shares.